MinYaoJhu/Advanced_R/README.md

 # Advanced_R
-My notes and practice for 2nd edition of “Advanced R”, a book in Chapman &amp; Hall’s R Series.
+My notes and practices for 2nd edition of “Advanced R”, a book in Chapman &amp; Hall’s R Series.